-6.1.3.1 Using the rotary impact drill, drill perpendicular to the concrete surface or parallel to the axis of a cored specimen to a specified depth or a depth sufficient to obtain a representative sample of the concrete mixture of at least 20 g of powdered material.
+6.1.3.1 Using the rotary impact drill, drill perpendicular to the concrete surface or parallel to the axis of a cored specimen to a specified depth or a depth sufficient to obtain a representative sample of at least 20 g of powdered material.
 To prevent sample contamination, avoid contact of sample with hands and other sources of perspiration.
-Clean all sampling tools prior to each sampling operation (See Note 3).
+All sampling tools shall be cleaned and then rinsed with ethyl alcohol and dried prior to each sampling operation.
 No lubricants shall be used during drilling.